Oghma-Infinium/Vagabond/README.md

 ## Known Issues
 - Tolfdir not getting to Saarthal.
 Just click him on console, walk to Saarthal and type "prid" in console without the quotes.
-- Volar the Deathbringer boss in Vigilant instantly crashes the game.
-I haven't found a fix yet.
-I'd suggest not doing Vigilant act 4 until this is fixed.
-(The fix will likely be save safe)

 ## Removing the Modlist
 Simply delete the folder.
 Congratulations, you have uninstalled Vagabond.